The Aggregate Demand Curve Assumes That

 The Exchange Rate Effect

 The aggregate demand curve assumes that changes in the price level affect a country's exchange rate, which influences net exports.
-Plus, this makes exports more attractive to foreign consumers while making imports less attractive to domestic consumers.
 When a country's price level falls relative to other countries, its goods and services become relatively cheaper for foreign buyers.
+That said, this makes exports more attractive to foreign consumers while making imports less attractive to domestic consumers.
 Which means net exports (exports minus imports) increase.

 Conversely, when a country's price level rises relative to other countries, its goods and services become relatively more expensive, reducing exports and increasing imports.
-This decreases net exports.
-The exchange rate effect is particularly important for small, open economies but can also affect larger economies in an increasingly globalized world Worth keeping that in mind..
+On the flip side, this decreases net exports.
+The exchange rate effect is particularly important for small, open economies but can also affect larger economies in an increasingly globalized world And it works..

 The Aggregate Demand Curve and its Slope